 In overseeing the routing of tray distribution which is much more complex in a room service program, the Associate Supervisor will:

-- Promote tray tickets in the CBORD Tray Monitor system as the meals are loaded into the carts.
+- Enter tray ticket numbers into the CBORD Tray Monitor system as the meals are loaded into the carts.

 - Start the timer for 10 minutes when the first tray is place in the cart.

-- Once the timer goes off, inform/call the room service associates to deliver the cart.
+- Once the timer goes off, inform/call the cart transporter to deliver the cart to the appropriate floor.

 - Monitor time to ensure that meal cart leaves the kitchen at the correct time.